langurmonkey/gaiasky-web/content/news/2022/gaiasky_3.3.0.md

 ## Style
 - mend variable names in about window to follow camel case.
 - fix linter stylistic warnings in GUI and interfaces.

+You can get this release in [our repository](https://gaia.ari.uni-heidelberg.de/gaiasky/releases//3.3.0.aca9fadc2/).